-Increasing degree production for everyone is an overriding concern of this agenda, but we are not prioritizing quantity over quality.
+Increasing degree production is an overriding concern of this agenda, but we are not prioritizing quantity over quality.
 High-quality credentials equip students to thrive in a rapidly evolving world that demands critical thinking, ingenuity, flexibility and teamwork.
-From certificates to doctorates, we must ensure students master the content, skills and mindsets necessary for future success and fulfillment.
+From certificates to doctorates, we must ensure students master the content, skills and mindsets necessary for future career success and personal fulfillment.

 The challenge is producing quality credentials at a pace commensurate with our overarching attainment goal.